 How To: Terminating a Cat6-6A Standard Load Bar Unshielded RJ45 Connector

 This combined video and written blog will show you how to put on one of the most easy to terminate standard load bar unshielded plugs.
 I do not make this statement lightly, as I find this plug a joy to work with, and the load bar is unique.
-This style of plug has a solid nose, and a staggered, green load bar for organizing the conductors prior to insertion into the plug housing.
+This style of plug has a solid nose and a staggered green load bar for organizing the conductors prior to insertion into the plug housing.
 Think of the load bar as the third hand you always wanted, but could not afford to get grafted onto you.
 The conductors don’t pass-through the front prior to termination onto your cable with this kind of plug.
-I recommend this plug as readily as the pass-through kind.
+But they do pass-through the load bar, providing the convenience of a pass-through plug but with reduced crosstalk due to minimal untwisting of the conductors.
+Since this plug minimizes the amount of crosstalk in the finished termination, it is the only modular crimp-on plug we recommend for trueCABLE brand unshielded Cat6A cable.
 Let’s get started!

 Recommendation?
 I suggest you watch the video and read this blog as both bring their own level of detail to the table.